con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 And manifesting for the sake of beings
 With means derived from varied vehicles,
-Having gone forth on all three vehicles,
+Gone forth on each of the three vehicles,
 Abiding in the single vehicle’s fruit, (135)